benblasco/benblasco.github.io/routed_networks_libvirt_firewalld.md

+layout: page
+title: "How to configure firewalld for routed networks in libvirt"
+permalink: /blog/routed_networks_libvirt_firewalld/

 # How to configure firewalld for routed networks in libvirt

 If you're reading this you probably did a web search for "libvirt routed firewalld" or something very similar.